Art: Niwa Jongkind

 Respecting many different art forms has helped me stimulate the senses and combine them to stay inspired! –PG

-Noir Private Eye For Hire, Penny Gaubatz, created for the Introduction to Concept Art term 1 android assignment (Artstation)
+Noir Private Eye For Hire, Penny Gaubatz, created for the Concept Art Essentials term 1 android assignment (Artstation)

 NJ: I’ve been drawing since the age of 3.
 I was inspired by my older brother's drawings and paintings.
 I was home-schooled until I was 11 so I'd spend most of my time drawing hundreds of pictures at home.
 I used to end the day with a big pile of scrunched-up paper, which were all the sketches I didn’t like.